March 7

 Called by What They Are, Christians

-There are no existing records about the birth and early life of these holy and courageous women.
+There are no existing records about the birth and early lives of these holy and courageous women.
 However, tradition and some writings, especially the diary of no less than Perpetua herself, depict the exemplary lives of these two martyrs.
-Perpetua was a young, beautiful, well-educated noblewoman of Carthage in North Africa.
-She was the mother of an infant son and chronicler of the persecution of the Christians by Emperor Septimus Severus.
+Perpetua was a young, beautiful, and well-educated noblewoman from Carthage in North Africa.
+She was the mother of an infant son and a chronicler of the persecution of Christians by Emperor Septimus Severus.
 Perpetua’s mother was a Christian and her father a pagan.

-In spite of the dangers of persecution and death, Perpetua, Felicity, a slave woman and was pregnant that time, and three other companions, Revocatus, Secundulus and Saturninus, refused to deny and renounce their Christian faith.
+In spite of the dangers of persecution and death, Perpetua, Felicity, a slave woman who was pregnant at the time, and three other companions, Revocatus, Secundulus, and Saturninus, refused to deny and renounce their Christian faith.
 Because of this, all of them were arrested and imprisoned.
-Before their arrest, Perpetua and Felicity had been studying the Scriptures and were getting prepared to be baptized.
-Inside the prison, they were baptized by their teacher who was also arrested and imprisoned with them.
-Inspired by their steadfast faith, their prison warden was converted to the faith.
+Before their arrest, Perpetua and Felicity had been studying the Scriptures and getting ready to be baptized.
+Inside the prison, they were baptized by their teacher, who was also arrested and imprisoned with them.
+Inspired by their steadfast faith, their prison warden was converted to it.

 A few days before the games began, Felicity gave birth to a daughter.
 While waiting for the verdict, Perpetua wrote what would be called “The Diary of Perpetua” later on.
 The day before the games, Perpetua’s record of her trial and imprisonment ended.
 She wrote: “Of what was done in the games themselves, let him write who will.”
 An eyewitness finished this diary.